-Perhaps the best proof to this are the most famous power couples of our world today.
+Perhaps the best proof of this is the most famous power couples in our world today.
 Barack and Michelle Obama, Mark Zuckerberg and Pricilla Chan, Jay-Z, and Beyonce – only a few of the most iconic couples out there.

 All come from different backgrounds and dwell in different industries, and yet, all admit to one similar thing: they wouldn’t be as successful as they are now without their significant others.

 In a 2011 interview with Oprah Winfrey, then US president Barack Obama confirmed just as much.

 “Obviously I couldn’t have done anything that I’ve done without Michelle.
 You were asking earlier what keeps me sane, what keeps me balanced, what allows me to deal with the pressure.
 It is this young lady right here… Not only has she been a great first lady, she is just my rock.
 I count on her in so many ways every single day.”

 Mark Zuckerberg said just as much in his 2017 Harvard commencement speech.
 The Facebook founder attributed his social work efforts to his wife, Priscilla.

 “Priscilla’s the most important person in my life so you can say, it’s the most important thing I built in my time here.”